-- (i) In respect of the Company's Property, Plant and Equipment and Intangible Assets: - (a) A. The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and relevant details of right-of-use assets. - B. The Company has maintained proper records showing full particulars of intangible assets. - (b) The Company has a program of physical verification of Property, Plant and Equipment and right-of-use assets so to cover all the assets once in every year which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) Based upon the audit procedure performed and according to the records of the company, we report that, the factory building shown in the Note No. 4 of the audited financial statements consists of structural construction on the land which is not owned by the company and company is paying rent of the same. - (d) According to the information and explanations given to us, we report that the Company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible assets during the year. - (e) According to the information and explanations given to us, we report that no proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act.
-1988 and rules made thereunder. - (ii) (a) According to the information and explanations given to us, the inventory of Raw Material, Work in Progress, Finished Goods and Stores and Spares (except goods-in-transit), Packing Materials, have been physically verified by the management.
+- (i) In respect of the Company's Property, Plant and Equipment and Intangible Assets: - (a) A. The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - B. The Company has maintained proper records showing full particulars of intangible assets. - (b) The Company has a program of physical verification of Property, Plant and Equipment and right-of-use assets so to cover all the assets once in every year which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) Based upon the audit procedure performed and according to the records of the company, we report that, the factory building shown in the Note No. 4 of the audited financial statements consists of structural construction on the land which is not owned by the company and company is paying lease rent of the same. - (d) According to the information and explanations given to us, we report that the Company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible assets during the year. - (e) According to the information and explanations given to us, we report that no proceedings have been initiated during the year or are pending against the Company as at March 31, 2025 for holding any benami property under the Benami Transactions (Prohibition) Act.
+1988 and rules made thereunder. - (ii) (a) According to the information and explanations given to us, the inventory of Raw Material, Finished Goods and, Packing Materials, have been physically verified by the management.
 In our opinion the coverage and procedure of such verification by the management is appropriate.
-In respect of goods -in-transit, the goods have been received subsequent to the year-end.
-There were no discrepancies of 10% or more in the aggregate for each class of inventory were noticed when compared with the books of account. - (b) The Company has been sanctioned working capital limits during the year, in excess of Rs.
-5 crore, in aggregate, from banks or financial institutions on the basis of security of current assets.
+There were no discrepancies of 10% or more in the aggregate for each class of inventory were noticed when compared with the books of account. - (b) The Company has been sanctioned working capital limits during the year, in excess of ₹ 5 crore, in aggregate, from banks or financial institutions on the basis of security of current assets.
 According to the information given to us and documents furnished to us we report that the quarterly returns or statements filed by the company with such banks are in agreement with the books of account of the Company and no material discrepancies have been observed except as stated below.